sebastienlindqvist/TwinCAT-3.1.4026-notes/README.md

 This is a personal repo for personal use relating to TwinCAT 3.1.4026, I'm adding it here so other people can read it as well.
 This repo is not officially Beckhoff.
 If you do need further help with TwinCAT, please contact your local Beckhoff Subsidiary.

+## This document covers
+- Migration
+- Connecting to 4024 Target
+- Uninstalling